Iustin223/Terraform-Azure1/README.md

 # Terraform Azure Infrastructure with Docker and Nginx

-This repository contains Terraform code to provision an Azure infrastructure, including a virtual machine with Docker installed, and deploy an Nginx container from a custom Docker image stored in Azure Container Registry.
+This repository contains Terraform code to provision an Azure infrastructure, including a virtual machine with Docker installed, and deploy an Nginx container from a custom Docker image stored in Azure Container Registry.In a previous commit I created 2 virtual machines that would send a ping from the first virtual machine to the other and vice versa.

 ## Prerequisites